Sir Stephen Hough

 See more

-As a composer, Hough has written extensively for the voice and the piano.
-His most recent song cycle, Songs of Love and Loss, co-commissioned by Wigmore Hall, The 92nd Street Y in New York, and Tippet Rise in Montana, received its world premiere in January 2023.
-He wrote the commissioned work for the 2022 Van Cliburn International Piano Competition, performed by all 30 competitors.
-Hough’s String Quartet No.1 Les Six Rencontres, commissioned and premiered by the Takács Quartet, was released by Hyperion Records in January 2023.
-Hough has also been commissioned by Musée du Louvre, London’s National Gallery, Westminster Abbey, Westminster Cathedral, the Genesis Foundation, Gilmore International Keyboard Festival, the Walter W. Naumburg Foundation, Orquesta Sinfónica de Euskadi and the Berlin Philharmonic Wind Quintet.
+As a composer, Hough’s Fanfare Toccata was commissioned for the 2022 Van Cliburn International Piano Competition and performed by all 30 competitors.
+His 2021 String Quartet No.1 Les Six Rencontres, was written for and recorded by the Takács Quartet for Hyperion Records.
+Hough’s body of songs, choral and instrumental works have been commissioned by Musée du Louvre, National Gallery of London, Westminster Abbey, Westminster Cathedral, the Wigmore Hall, the Genesis Foundation, Gilmore International Keyboard Festival, the Walter W. Naumburg Foundation, BBC Sounds, and the Berlin Philharmonic Wind Quintet.
 His music is published by Josef Weinberger Ltd.

 As an author, Hough’s memoir Enough: Scenes from Childhood, was published by Faber & Faber in Spring 2023.
-It follows his collection of essays Rough Ideas: Reflections on Music and More (Faber & Faber, 2019) – a 2020 Royal Philharmonic Society Award winner and one of Financial Times’ Book of the Year 2019 – as well as his first novel, The Final Retreat (Sylph Editions, 2018).
-He has also been published by The New York Times, The Daily Telegraph, The Times, The Guardian and the Evening Standard.
-Hough is an Honorary Bencher of the Middle Temple, an Honorary Member of the Royal Philharmonic Society, a Visiting Professor at the Royal Academy of Music, the International Chair of Piano Studies at the Royal Northern College of Music (of which he was made a Companion in 2019), and is on the faculty of The Juilliard School in New York.
+It follows his 2019 collection of essays Rough Ideas: Reflections on Music and More which received a Royal Philharmonic Society Award and was named one of the Financial Times’ Books of the Year.
+His novel The Final Retreat was published in 2018 (Sylph Editions).
+He has also written for The New York Times, The Telegraph, The Times, The Guardian and the Evening Standard.
+Hough is an Honorary Bencher of the Middle Temple, an Honorary Member of the Royal Philharmonic Society, an Honorary Fellow of Cambridge University’s Girton College, the International Chair of Piano Studies and a Companion of the Royal Northern College of Music, and is on the faculty of The Juilliard School in New York.

 “Hough offers musicianship of the finest order.
 And after the fleeting Sonata in E minor fragment, Hough makes the Sonata in A major, D664 all beguiling simplicity.
 He sings in the Allegro moderato, muses in the Andante and dances in the finale.
 It’s a graceful delight.”